 Add links to your website, update your contact number, describe your working hours.
 Don’t forget to add an in-depth description of your business.
 You can also upload photos and videos of your physical store or office, and also the pictures of your products.
-This also helps in gaining the trust of potential customers and gives them an idea of what to expect when they visit your location.
+This also helps gain potential customers’ trust and gives them an idea of what to expect when they visit your location.

 2. Focus on getting positive reviews

-While contacting any business, the first thing that customers notice is the number of positive reviews that the particular business has got from its customers.
+While contacting any business, the first thing that customers notice is the number of positive reviews that the particular business has gotten from its customers.
+Use social media listening as the key feature to gain more positive rewievs from customers.
 Focus on actively cultivating reviews and asking customers for feedback.
 Then, once a review has been left, respond to it as soon as you can.
 Doesn’t matter the review is positive or negative, you need to respond to all of them!

-When you respond to negative feedback, it gives the impression that you’re working on improving the service that you provide to your customers, and are solving any issues that they face.
-30% of customers said that this was an important factor while judging a business!
+When you respond to negative feedback, it gives the impression that you’re working on improving the service you provide to your customers and are solving any issues they face.
+30% of customers said this was an important factor in judging a business!

 3. Take advantage of the 7-day posts